njgeorge000158/Weather-Visualization-for-Vacations-from-APIs/images/README.md

-This contains holds the images of tables and plots displayed in the IPython notebooks, WeatherPy.ipynb and Vacation.ipynb: these IPython Notebooks generate the images in Image Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).
+This contains holds the images of tables and plots displayed in the IPython notebooks, weather.ipynb and vacation.ipynb: these IPython Notebooks generate the images in Image Mode (see [README.TECHNICAL.md](./README.TECHNICAL.md)).

 ----

 ## Copyright

-N. James George © 2023.
+Nicholas J. George © 2023.
 All Rights Reserved.